Cristóbal Torriente: Early years

 Torriente was born on November 16, 1893, in Cienfuegos, Cuba.
-He began his playing career as a pitcher and part time outfield at age 17 with his hometown's local amateur side named Yara Club, claiming a juvenile amateur district championship in 1910.
-At age 17, he also joined the Cuban Army and “was assigned to the artillery because he was husky enough to hoist the heavy artillery pieces onto the mules.”
+He began his playing career as a pitcher and part-time outfielder at age 17 with his hometown's local amateur side named Yara Club, claiming a juvenile amateur district championship in 1910.
+At age 17, he joined the Cuban Army and “was assigned to the artillery because he was husky enough to hoist the heavy artillery pieces onto the mules.”
 At this time, little else is known of Torriente's family and childhood.

 Cuban League career

-Torriente played in his homeland from 1913–1927 and holds the record for the highest career batting average in Cuban winter league history (.352).
+Torriente played in his homeland from 1913 to 1927 and holds the record for the highest career batting average in Cuban winter league history (.352).
 He earned two batting titles and hit as high as .402.
 In 1920, his team, Almendares, played a nine-game series against the New York Giants.
 The Giants added Babe Ruth for this tour of Cuba.
-Torriente outhit Ruth in most categories and Almendares beat the Giants, five games to four.
+Torriente outhit Ruth in most categories, and Almendares beat the Giants, five games to four.
 Along with Martín Dihigo and José Méndez, Torriente is considered one of the greatest baseball players from Cuba.
-He was one of the first class of inductees of the Cuban Baseball Hall of Fame in 1939.
+He was one of the first inductees of the Cuban Baseball Hall of Fame class in 1939.

 Negro league career

 Independent Ball

 Torriente played much of the summer of 1915 and 1916 for the "Western" Cuban Stars team until an argument arose with the St. Louis manager in 1916.
 He tracked down former teammate and friend José Méndez and was hired by J. L. Wilkinson to play for his All Nations just before a big series with C. I. Taylor's Indianapolis ABCs and Rube Foster's Chicago American Giants.
-Torriente would play several years for both teams.
+Torriente would play for several years for both teams.

 Negro Major Leagues

 Chicago American Giants

 Torriente played on the great Chicago American Giants teams of 1918–1925, and he was a member of the club when they were founding members of the Negro National League in 1920.
 Torriente led the American Giants to consecutive pennants from 1920 to 1922 while batting .411, .352, and .289 for these seasons.
 He won the inaugural Negro National League batting title in 1920 with a .411 average.
-He led the league in on-base percentage that year along with in 1923 and 1924, each over .465.
+He led the league in on-base percentage that year, along with in 1923 and 1924, each over .465.
 He also had an OPS of over 1.000 in four of his nine full seasons.
-In 1921, he took part in the second ever postseason series held between black baseball teams, as the Giants faced the Eastern independent Hilldale Club.
-While the Giants lost the series three games to two (with one tie), Torriente hit a home run in Game 1 of the series.
+In 1921, he participated in the second-ever postseason series held between black baseball teams, as the Giants faced the Eastern independent Hilldale Club.
+While the Giants lost the series three games to two (with one tie), Torriente hit a home run in Game 1.